abiakshar/Brewing-Insights/README.md

 ![Power BI](https://img.shields.io/badge/Power_BI-F2C811?style=for-the-badge&logo=powerbi&logoColor=black)
 ![Data Analysis](https://img.shields.io/badge/Data_Analysis-Transform_&_Visualize-success?style=for-the-badge)

+## Why I chose this project?

+As someone who loves coffee and has an interest in the coffee business, I was curious about what happens behind the counter.
+Whenever I see a busy coffee or tea shop, I find myself wondering:

+Why is this shop flooded with customers?
+What drives their purchases?
+Which products contribute most to sales?
+And how do managers handle the rush?

+That curiosity became the starting point for this project.

 ## 🎯 Business Objective
 An end-to-end SQL Server and Power BI analytics project that transforms six months of retail transaction data into actionable business insights for revenue growth, customer behavior, and operational optimization.